 What causes bleeding after taking Plan B?

-Emergency contraceptives work similar to a regular birth control pill except that they contain significantly higher doses of hormones.
-It is because the majority of morning after pills, and the most commonly used pill, Plan B, contain progesterone or are only progesterone that bleeding after taking the pill is so common.
+Emergency contraceptives work similarly to regular birth control pills except that they contain significantly higher doses of hormones.
+It’s because the majority of morning-after pills, and the most commonly used pill, Plan B, contain progesterone or are only progesterone that bleeding after taking emergency contraception is so common.

 As it’s a sudden drop in progesterone that usually causes your period, the sudden drop when the dose from an emergency pill dissipates can cause bleeding.
 The introduction of progesterone outside of the body’s natural cycle also often causes a bit of hormonal imbalance which may lead to irregular spotting.
 Progesterone, being responsible for many common pregnancy symptoms, can likewise cause pregnancy-like symptoms outside of pregnancy along with bleeding.